Brown Marmorated Stink Bug

 - Secure crawlspace entries.

 - When insulating exposed plumbing pipes around the foundation or the crawlspace of your home, caulk small gaps and fill larger ones with steel wool.

 - If your home has a fireplace, cap or screen the top of the chimney to keep out pests.

 - Contact a pest control professional to treat surrounding vegetation near your home’s foundation, which can harbor large populations of stink bugs, with products registered for residential outdoor uses.
-For more information, see Choosing a Pest Control Company (PDF) (2 pp, 157k, about PDF)
+For more information, see Choosing a Pest Control Company.

-Both live and dead brown marmorated stink bugs can be removed from interior areas with the aid of a vacuum cleaner, but the vacuum may smell of stink bugs for a period of time.
-Although aerosol-type sprays and foggers labeled for domestic stink bugs will kill these pests in living areas, it will not prevent more of the insects from emerging from cracks after the room is aired out.
-Use of these materials is not a solution for long-term management of stink bugs.
+Both live and dead brown marmorated stink bugs can be removed from interior areas by using a vacuum cleaner; however, the vacuum may smell of stink bugs for a period of time.
+Also, traps made using a metal pan filled with soapy water and a light source are attractive to stink bugs, but additional tactics must be used for complete control of brown marmorated stink bugs.
+Aerosol and fogger type insecticides labeled for use against domestic stink bugs will kill these pests in living areas, but they will not prevent more of the insects from emerging from cracks after they dry.
+Use of these insecticides is not a solution for long-term management of stink bugs.